When a Lie Becomes a Launchpad

 Why Lies Sometimes Work: The Psychology Behind It

 There’s a psychological term for this: self-fulfilling prophecy.
-When you believe something strongly especially with supporting rituals or narratives you often behave in ways that make it come true.
-Superstitions, placebos, or even small lies create focus, reduce hesitation, and raise confidence.
+When you believe something strongly, especially with supporting rituals or narratives, you often behave in ways that make it come true.
+Superstitions, placebos, or even small lies create focus, reduce hesitation, and raise confidence, turning even fabricated beliefs into success stories based on a lie.
+This phenomenon can drive individuals to achieve their goals, sometimes even when the foundation of their belief is built on a lie.

 According to a 2018 study from Stanford University, people who believe they’re lucky tend to take more chances and persevere longer.
 It’s not the luck it’s the behavior driven by belief that changes outcomes.